Linux-Enjoyer/Website/accessdenied-2022/README.md

 ## Crypto/RSA-2
-### Description

 We are given the following:
 ```
 N = 264057768287532610924734156161085846111271356228103155462076871372364307056741048144764594645062879781647063846971890031256799636109911752078600428566502298518944558664381187
 e = 65537
 ct = 175347248748800717331910762241898102719683222504200516534883687111045877096093372005991552193144558951747833811929393668749668731738201985792026669764642235225240342271148171
 ```
-I immediately realized that N is way too small and we could probably factor it easily.
+We immediately realize that N is way too small and we could probably factor it easily.

 My first choice was [factordb.com](http://factordb.com/) which gives us the following: